Piaggio P.180 Avanti

 The Piaggio P.180 Avanti is an executive/VIP light transport aircraft, designed by Piaggio Aero and built in Italy.
 It features twin, wing-mounted turboprop engines, in a pusher configuration.
 The Avanti seats up to nine people in a pressurized cabin and may be flown by one or two pilots.
-The design is of three-surface configuration, having both a small forward wing and a conventional tailplane, as well as its main wing, with the main wing spars passing behind the passenger cabin area.
+The design is of three-surface configuration, having both a small forward canard wing and a conventional tailplane, as well as its main wing, with the main wing spars passing behind the passenger cabin area.
 The FAI lists it as the fastest propeller-driven aircraft with speed of 927.4 km/h.